fatihkaranfil/fatihkaranfil.github.io/themes.md

 ## Oil

+- “Cooperate or Compete?
+Insights from Simulating a Global Oil Market with No Residual Supplier” (with B. Rioux, A. Al Jarboua, A. Pierru, S. Al Rashed, C. Ward). [*The Energy Journal*](https://www.iaee.org/en/publications/ejarticle.aspx?id=3809). *Forthcoming*.
+43, pp. 239-261, 2022.

 - “The opportunity cost of domestic oil consumption for an oil exporter: Illustration for Saudi Arabia” (with A. Pierru). [*Energy Economics*](https://www.sciencedirect.com/science/article/pii/S0140988321000669) 96, 105161, 2021.

 - “The role of oil in the allocation of foreign aid: The case of the G7 donors” (with C. Couharde, E.G. Kilama, and L.D.
 Omgba). [*Journal of Comparative Economics*](https://www.sciencedirect.com/science/article/pii/S0147596718301872) 48, pp. 363-383, 2020.